Perisher Valley

 Perisher Valley is synonymous with snow sports in Australia, offering extensive ski and snowboard terrain across four interconnected resort areas: Perisher Valley, Smiggin Holes, Guthega, and Blue Cow.
 Access during winter is primarily via the Skitube alpine railway from Bullocks Flat, a unique rack-rail train that travels through a 6.3-kilometre tunnel under the Ramshead Range.
 Outside the ski season, the area attracts bushwalkers, mountain bikers, and nature enthusiasts drawn to the pristine alpine environment and wildflower displays of Kosciuszko National Park.

-Perisher Valley falls under postcode 2624 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Monaro electorate.
+Perisher Valley falls under postcode 2624 and is governed by the Snowy Monaro Council (Local Government Area).
+For federal elections, residents vote in the electorate of Eden-Monaro, while state elections fall under the Monaro electorate.

 📍 Location